Stanojlo Petrović: Benefactors

 Petrović purchased a house in Belgrade.
 Stanojlo and Draginja Petrović became prominent figures in Belgrade society and friends of many authors, artists, tradesmen, scientists and politicians.
 The Draginja and Stanojlo Petrović Endowment supported more than 17 different charitable organizations.
-Petrović and his wife Draginja were among the first public benefactors in Belgrade, giving university scholarships to needy students attending the Grandes écoless Faculty of Orthodox Theology which would later become the University of Belgrade.
+Petrović and his wife Draginja were among the first public benefactors in Belgrade, giving university scholarships to needy students attending the Velika školas Faculty of Orthodox Theology.

 Petrović was a member of the Privy Council of Serbia from 1858 until he retired in 1888 at the age of 75.
 After the establishment of Belgrade's New Cemetery in 1892, a cemetery church dedicated to St. Nicholas the Wonderworker was built according to the design of architect Svetozar Ivačković, inspired by Serbian medieval architecture.
 The founders and patrons of the church were Draginja and Stanojlo Petrović.
 Since it was located in the center of the cemetery, in the place from which four main routes extended radially, the Church of St. Nicholas became the epicenter and the symbolic focal point of the entire cemetery.
 After living for nearly eight years in retirement, Petrović died in Belgrade in 1893.
 He was buried in the St. Nicholas Church at Belgrade's New Cemetery with his long-deceased son Petar by his side.